Center for Visual Music

 The basis of designing a graphic art that can be actuated by a beam of brightest light will be the definitive, direct building blocks of music.
 Now it is the task of Industry to produce practical equipment that will enable every competent person to work in this manner.
 Besides a camera with the appropriate apertures for such soundtracks, the new equipment must include, certainly, the ability to play back the recorded sound on some speaker at any time, as often as the composer may want.
 These music artists must also be concerned with combining their musical compositions created in this new manner together with appropriate optical imagery.
 This should result in the potential for combination of sounding ornaments with visible filmic, spatial forms and movements.
 With that union, the unity of all the arts is definitively, finally achieved, and has become unquestionable fact.

-Manuscripts, correspondence and typescripts are from the collections of The Fischinger Archive and The Center for Visual Music.
+Manuscript and image are from the collection of and copyright Center for Visual Music.

 Text and images on these Fischinger pages are protected by Copyright law (Title 17 U.S. Code).
 Please seek permission before reproducing any of this material.